Adamtronsky/Karaneko-Prologue-Lore/People/People of Velkar/Eve.md

 >"Eve.
 A rather serious looking individual.
 She is a senior at 'The Academy', characterized by her fox-like ears and red accents that also serve to support the ferocity in her character.
 >Oh, well.
 Every 'sinner' has their future."

-- Can be seen as a rather grumpy
+- Can be seen as a rather grumpy.
+But only when she's pushed
 - seems to be the most powerful between herself, Laschka, Luminyan and Karam (given how she fights all 3 at once)  (we also know this from her robe’s “glow”)

 - Is the leader of a gang in [[Ryuujin]] and seeks to overthrow the current order (seen via the karaneko kickstarter when talking about the [[Hakure route]])